visit the film locations

 Ghostbusters location: the first ghost: New York Public Library, Fifth Avenue, New York

 The first of many supernatural appearances occurs in the New York Public Library, Fifth Avenue, where the marble lions in the opening shots flank the wide flight of steps along Fifth Avenue between 40th and 42nd Streets.
-The haunted stacks, though, were filmed across the continent in the Los Angeles Central Library, Fifth and Hope Streets.
+The haunted stacks, though, were filmed across the continent in the Los Angeles Central Library, Fifth and Hope Streets, downtown Los Angeles.

 Ghostbusters location: the Ghostbusters come up with their bright idea: Columbia University, Morningside Heights, New York

-After getting the boot from New York‘s Columbia University (which has neither a 'Department of Parapsychology' nor a ‘Weaver Hall’), Murray, Aykroyd and Ramis conceive their ghostbusting plan on the steps of the university’s Low Memorial Library, on the Upper Quadrangle of the campus, north of College Walk, between Amsterdam Avenue and Broadway, West 114th and West 120th Streets, seen more recently in Spider-Man and Spider-Man 2.
+After getting the boot from New York‘s Columbia University (which has neither a 'Department of Parapsychology' nor a ‘Weaver Hall’), Venkman, Stantz and Spengler (Bill Murray, Dan Aykroyd and Harold Ramis) conceive their ghostbusting plan on the steps of the university’s Low Memorial Library, on the Upper Quadrangle of the campus, north of College Walk, between Amsterdam Avenue and Broadway, West 114th and West 120th Streets, seen more recently in Spider-Man and Spider-Man 2.

 Ghostbusters location: The Ghostbusters badge on the sidewalk in front of the firehouse: North Moore Street, New York